 - At least seven percent of total authorised voting shares must be owned by shareholders who each own less than one percent of the total voting shares (unless otherwise approved by CSX and the Securities Exchange Commission of Cambodia)

 In order to broaden participation in the CSX, in September 2015, a growth board was established to attract listings from small and medium enterprises.
-While there are yet to be any growth board listings, it is anticipated that the junior board will help to accelerate the growth of the bourse and increase trading of CSX-listed equities.

 As more companies list on the CSX and trading liquidity, in turn, increases, it is expected that more investors, both international and domestic, will be drawn to invest in the Cambodian bourse.
-This should in turn lead even more companies to look to public listings to finance their growth.
+This should, in turn, lead even more companies to look to public listings to finance their growth.

 By the end of 2019, the number of investors at CSX also reached 22,338, of which about 17% are foreigners.
 There were five central counterparties in the derivatives market, 27 derivatives brokers, five fund management companies and five trustees by the end of 2019.

 According to data (released in 2020) from the Securities Exchange Commission of Cambodia, the market regulator, on average, 1.7 million shares – worth about $4.2 million – are traded monthly on the CSX.